Hieromon/AutoConnect/README.md

 ## Change log

 ### [1.4.1] Jan.
 5, 2023
 - Supports asynchronous communication of custom web pages using the Fetch API.
 This allows interaction with the user without page transitions.
 See the [AutoConnect documentation](https://hieromon.github.io/AutoConnect/acinteract.html) for details.
+(Discussions [#503](https://github.com/Hieromon/AutoConnect/discussions/503))
 - Added the FetchLED example.
 - Added an AutoConnect::locate function.
 - Fixed AutoConnectConfigBase constructor missing to AutoConnectConfigExt.
 (Issue #551)